getgrav/grav-learn/pages/17/06.forms/02.forms/02.fields-available/doc.md

 This also requires a matching `process:` element to ensure the form is validated properly.

+> [!WARNING]
-!
-This must be the first entry in the `process:` section of the form to ensure the form is not processed if ReCaptcha validation fails.
+> This must be the first entry in the `process:` section of the form to ensure the form is not processed if ReCaptcha validation fails.

 Example: